bdi-lab/VISTA/README.md

 ## Datasets

-Due to the large size of the visual features, we provide the link to download the datasets.
+You can download the datasets from https://drive.google.com/file/d/1u4QthmEboMzRarF_HLYfLDOLcOZeH8Gp/view?usp=drive_link

+To use the datasets, place the unzipped data folder in the same directory with the codes.
 Note that we cannot provide the raw images due to some potential license problems.
-To use the datasets, place the unzipped data folder in the same directory with the codes.

-You can download the datasets from https://drive.google.com/file/d/1u4QthmEboMzRarF_HLYfLDOLcOZeH8Gp/view?usp=drive_link

 ## Reproducing the Reported Results